-Our net tangible book value as of September 30, 2019 was approximately US\$, or US\$ per ordinary share and US\$ per ADS.
+Our net tangible book value as of September 30, 2019 was approximately US\$10.6 million, or US\$0.18 per ordinary share and US\$0.36 per ADS.
 Net tangible book value represents the amount of our total consolidated tangible assets, less the amount of our total consolidated liabilities.
-Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the additional proceeds we will receive from this offering, from the assumed initial public offering price of US\$ per ordinary share, which is the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus adjusted to reflect the ADS-to-ordinary share ratio, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the additional proceeds we will receive from this offering, from the initial public offering price of US\$6.25 per ordinary share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Without taking into account any other changes in net tangible book value after September 30, 2019, other than to give effect to our sale of the ADSs offered in this offering at the assumed initial public offering price of US\$ per ADS, which is the midpoint of the estimated initial public offering price range, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2019 would have been US\$, or US\$ per ordinary share and US\$ per ADS.
-This represents an immediate increase in net tangible book value of US\$ per ordinary share and US\$ per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share and US\$ per ADS to investors purchasing ADSs in this offering.
+Without taking into account any other changes in net tangible book value after September 30, 2019, other than to give effect to (i) the automatic conversion of all issued and outstanding preferred shares into 39,058,101 ordinary shares on a one-for-one basis upon the completion of this offering, and (ii) our sale of the ADSs offered in this offering at the initial public offering price of US\$12.50 per ADS, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2019 would have been US\$45.1 million, or US\$0.43 per ordinary share and US\$0.86 per ADS.
+This represents an immediate increase in net tangible book value of US\$0.32 per ordinary share and US\$0.64 per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$5.82 per ordinary share and US\$11.64 per ADS to investors purchasing ADSs in this offering.
 The following table illustrates such dilution:

-Per Ordinary Share Per ADS Assumed initial public offering price US\$ US\$ Net tangible book value as of September 30, 2019 US\$ US\$ Pro forma net tangible book value after giving effect to the conversion of our preferred shares US\$ US\$ Pro forma as adjusted net tangible book value after giving effect to the conversion of our preferred shares and this offering US\$ US\$ Amount of dilution in net tangible book value to new investors in this offering US\$ US\$
+Per Ordina ary Share Per ADS Initial public offering price US\$ 6.25 US\$12.50 Net tangible book value as of September 30, 2019 US\$ 0.18 US\$ 0.36 Pro forma net tangible book value after giving effect to the conversion of our preferred shares US\$ 0.11 US\$ 0.22 Pro forma as adjusted net tangible book value after giving effect to the conversion of our preferred shares and this offering US\$ 0.43 US\$ 0.86 Amount of dilution in net tangible book value to new investors in this offering US\$ 5.82 US\$11.64